-The U.K.'s National Institute for Health and Clinical Excellence 2009 Guideline on early management of persistent nonspecific low back pain did not recommend laser treatment, citing limited evidence.
-The 2016 updated guidance does not mention laser therapy.
+In 2009, NICE issued guidance on early management of persistent nonspecific low back pain and did not recommend laser treatment, citing limited evidence.
+The 2016 and 2020 updated guidance does not mention laser therapy.

 North American Spine Society

 In 2020, the North American Spine Society published a guideline on the diagnosis and treatment of low back pain.
 The guideline was based on a systematic review of the literature to address key clinical questions regarding the diagnosis and treatment of adults with nonspecific low back pain.